MenheraBot/MenheraBot/README.md

 ## 🔥 | Running

-This monorepo is divided in 3 main packages.
+This monorepo is divided in 2 main packages.
 The REST takes care of making contact with Discord's API, with this, we can avoid rate limits before making the request to the API.
-The Gateway makes the bridge between the events process and the Discord gateway with shards.
-Last but not least, is the Events pacakge, which takes care of processing every interaction made by users.
+And we got the the Events pacakge, which takes care of processing every interaction made by users.
 To run the bot, just follow the steps:

 1. 🧹 Clone the repository